 This is the kind of info and set of facts I wish had many years ago, prior to even lifting my first set of weights.

-There is so much confusion as it relates to the ‘best’ way to train in the gym to get bigger and stronger – part by design from the industry, and part because there are dogmatic folk who just believe in their method.
+There is so much confusion as it relates to the ‘best’ way to train in the gym to build muscle and get stronger – part by design from the industry, and part because there are dogmatic people who only believe in their method.

 This short PT Corner micro blog lays down some solid foundational knowledge, so you can understand the difference between true Strength Training vs Hypertrophy training, including the benefits, distinctions, similarities, use cases and downsides.

 KEY TAKEAWAY: Here’s the most important thing – resistance training has a spectrum of modalities that amplify certain benefits more than others, and deliberately working throughout that spectrum is how you will to keep making progress, year after year.

 Resistance training has a spectrum of training styles or modalities, that range from Power through to Muscle Endurance.

 Strength Training – typically defined as heavy lifting where you can perform 4-7 reps max.
 The focus is on a few reps, but at near maximal loads.
 Lots of amping up needed before each set, followed by 2-3mins of rest.

 Hypertrophy Training – considered as the 8-12 rep range, where you are for the most part you are stopping just short of technical failure.
 It’s still hard work, but the focus is more on controlled reps that brute strength.
 Easily mentally, and rest periods are shorter.

 For a greater understanding of these rep ranges, their effects, and the other rep range modalities, then definitely check out the Which Weight Training Rep Range To Use article: